-To manage the risk of Bactrocera dorsalis, Bactrocera zonata and Ceratitis capitata the Australian Government Department of Agriculture and Water Resources proposes as measures the options of area freedom, cold disinfestation treatment or irradiation.
-The objective of each of the proposed measures is to reduce the likelihood of importation of these pests to an assessed level of at least 'Extremely Low'.
-The restricted risk would then be reduced to 'very low', which would achieve the ALOP for Australia.
+To manage the risk of Bactrocera dorsalis, Bactrocera zonata and Ceratitis capitata the Australian Government Department of Agriculture and Water Resources recommends as measures the options of area freedom, cold disinfestation treatment or irradiation.
+The objective of the recommended measures is to reduce the risks associated with these pests to achieve the ALOP for Australia.

-Proposed measure 1: Area freedom
+Recommended measure 1: Area freedom

 Area freedom (including use of accredited pest free areas, pest free places of production, or pest free production sites) is a measure that can be applied to manage the risks posed by B. dorsalis, B. zonata and C. capitata.
-The requirements for establishing pest free areas, pest free places of production, and pest free production sites are set out in ISPM 4: Requirements for the establishment of pest free areas (FAO 2016b), ISPM 10: Requirements for the establishment of pest free places of production and pest free production sites (FAO 2016c) and, more specifically, ISPM 26: Establishment of pest free areas for fruit flies (Tephritidae) (FAO 2015b).
+The requirements for establishing pest free areas, pest free places of production, and pest free production sites are set out in ISPM 4: Requirements for the establishment of pest free areas (FAO 2017a), ISPM 10: Requirements for the establishment of pest free places of production sites free production sites (FAO 2016d) and, more specifically, ISPM 26: Establishment of pest free areas for fruit flies (Tephritidae) (FAO 2016g).

-Bactrocera dorsalis, B. zonata and C. capitata are reported throughout the MENA region, with at least one of the species found in almost every country or territory (CABI 2017a, b; CABI & EPPO 1997; Elwan 2000; Merz 2011; Qureshi & Mohiuddin 1982).
+Bactrocera dorsalis, B. zonata and C. capitata are reported throughout the MENA region, with at least one of the species found in almost every country or territory (CABI 2018a, b; CABI & EPPO 1997; Elwan 2000; Merz 2011; Qureshi & Mohiuddin 1982).
 Should a country wish to use area freedom as a measure to manage the risk posed by B. dorsalis, B. zonata or C. capitata, the exporting country's NPPO will need to provide an appropriate submission to the Australian Government Department of Agriculture and Water Resources for its consideration.
-A submission demonstrating area freedom must fulfil requirements as set out in ISPM 4 (FAO 2016b), ISPM 10

-(FAO 2016c) or ISPM 26 (FAO 2015b), and its adoption will be subject to approval by the Australian Government Department of Agriculture and Water Resources.
+A submission demonstrating area freedom must fulfil requirements as set out in ISPM 4 (FAO 2016c), ISPM 10 (FAO 2016d) or ISPM 26 (FAO 2016g), and its adoption will be subject to approval by the Australian Government Department of Agriculture and Water Resources.